anufrievroman/neomutt-file-picker/README.md

 In the `filepicker` and `dirpicker` files you can choose which file manager to use.
 Ranger by default, but you can uncomment Vifm and comment Ranger if you like.

 ## Issues
-- You should start NeoMutt from your home directory, otherwise you won't be able to attach files.

 - You might need to make the script executable if you have error about permissions.
+For example: `chmod =rwx filepicker`

 ## TODO